cedricwalter/ViaFerrata/Hexensteig.md

 🚗 By Car: Silene (Canton Uri) by train, bus or car.
 If you go by car, you can park your car in Silenen.
 Meeting around 9:45 at cable car stationhttps://maps.app.goo.gl/28aaHmJT3T9uQeeS8?g_st=ipc

-🚠 Historical cable car costs 14.- both way
+🚠 Historical cable car costs 14.- both way, top of cable car at 1159m

-🏁 Start 1.5h walk up to the start
+🏁 Start 1.5h walk up to the start: 1750 m

 🎯 End: +90m, 1H